srid/haskell-flake/doc/guide/dependency.md

 # Overriding dependencies

-There are several libraries from [Hackage](https://hackage.haskell.org/) that you can use in your Haskell project [[start|nixified]] using haskell-flake. nixpkgs already provides [many of these](https://nixpkgs.haskell.page/), but you can also override them or specify your own library.
-The general steps to do this are:
+Haskell libraries ultimately come from [Hackage](https://hackage.haskell.org/), and [nixpkgs] contains [most of these](https://nixpkgs.haskell.page/).
+Adding a library to your project is done as follows (requiring no change to Nix!):

 1. Identify the package name from Hackage.
 Let's say you want to use [`ema`](https://hackage.haskell.org/package/ema)
 2. Add the package, `ema`, to the `.cabal` file under [the `build-depends` section](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-build-depends).
 3. Exit and restart the nix shell (`nix develop`).

-Step (3) above will try to fetch the package from the Haskell package set in [nixpkgs](https://github.com/NixOS/nixpkgs) (the one that is pinned in `flake.lock`), and this package set (which is ultimately derived from Stackage sets) sometimes may not have the package you are looking for.
-A common reason is that it is marked as "broken" or it simply doesn't exist.
+Step (3) above will try to fetch the package from the Haskell package set in [nixpkgs] (the one that is pinned in `flake.lock`).
+For various reasons, this package may be either broken or does not exist.
 In such cases, you will have to override the package in the `overrides` argument (see the next section).

 ## Overriding a Haskell package in Nix